lmxxf/ai-theorys-study/arxiv/wechat200/paper_en.md

 This is exactly the situation in LLM weight matrices.
 A query projection matrix $W_Q$ in a multi-head attention layer is the vertical concatenation of $H$ independent head projections.
 Each head maps the residual stream into its own query subspace.
 These subspaces have different orientations, are trained under different gradient signals, and develop different spectral profiles.
 The weight matrix is not one manifold with high curvature.
 It is $H$ manifolds stitched together.

 The key prediction of this interpretation is falsifiable: if the ratio measures sub-manifold count, then splitting the matrix along its functional boundaries should dramatically reduce the ratio.
-If the ratio measures curvature, splitting should not help — the curvature of each piece should be comparable to the curvature of the whole.
+If the ratio only measures curvature of a single continuous manifold, splitting should not systematically help — the curvature of each piece should be comparable to the curvature of the whole.

 ---